pjakiela/ECON379/exercises/E5-DD2.md

 Now you have the variables you need to run a 2x2 difference-in-differences analysis on the impact of Malawi's ban on TBAs on their use.
 Do this.
 How does the coefficient of interest (on the interaction between `post` and `high_exposure`) compare to the results reported in Panel A of Table 5 in Godlonton and Okeke (2015), shown below?
-(Apologies if you have to zoom in to see the table - I wanted to keep all the notes.)
+(Right click on the table to open it in a new tab so that you can actually read it.)

 ![table](https://pjakiela.github.io/ECON379/exercises/E5-DD2/GO-Tab5.png)